The Alphabet Murders: Production

 The part of Poirot had originally been intended for Zero Mostel but the film was delayed because Agatha Christie objected to the script; amongst the things she objected to was the intention to put in a bedroom scene with Hercule Poirot.
 The film varies significantly from the novel and emphasises comedy, the specialty of director Frank Tashlin.
 Poirot is given buffoonish characteristics, while still remaining a brilliant detective.

 The film features uncredited cameos by Margaret Rutherford as Miss Marple and Stringer Davis as her friend Mr Stringer.
-The pair had previously appeared in a series of four films as the characters produced by MGM between 1961 and 1964.
+The pair had previously appeared as those characters in a series of four films produced by MGM between 1961 and 1964.
 The film was an attempt to do for Poirot what Rutherford did with Marple.

 Austin Trevor, who plays the butler Judson, had played Poirot in three British films in the early 1930s: Alibi (1931), Black Coffee (1931) and Lord Edgware Dies (1934).

+The film title changed multiple times during production.
+Initially known as The ABC Murders after the book, it was retitled The Alphabet Murders and later to Amanda.

 Reception

 The Monthly Film Bulletin wrote: "Depressingly unfunny comedy-thriller: though directed by Tashlin, virtually none of the misadventures encountered by Poirot during the course of his case raise even the slightest smile.
 Even the tangled mystery, solved by a typical Agatha Christie 'surprise', is unusually dreary."

 Leonard Maltin gives the film 2 1/2 out of 4 stars, calling it an "odd adaptation" of Christie's book.
-Maltin goes on to say, "the strange casting of Randall ... and a little too much slapstick make this more a curiosity than anything else."
+Maltin goes on to say, "[T]he strange casting of Randall ... and a little too much slapstick make this more a curiosity than anything else."

-TCM calls Randall's Poirot "an Inspector Clouseau-style bumbler", noting that the second installment of the Pink Panther series had been well-received the previous year.
+TCM calls Randall's Poirot "an Inspector Clouseau-style bumbler", noting that the second instalment of the Pink Panther series had been well-received the previous year.

-A. H. Weiler of The New York Times dismissed the film as "a routine run through of clichés and clues."
+A. H. Weiler of The New York Times dismissed the film as "a routine run through of clichés and clues".